elykka/StructuralBioinformatics/README.md

 Residue Interaction Networks are derived from proteins structures estimating contacts from distance measures.
 RING is a command line tool implemented in C++ which takes in input a PDB file and returns the list of contacts in a protein complex.
 RING is able to classify different types of contacts based on geometrical and physico-chemical properties of the amino acids.
-Types of contacts are:
-● Hydrogen bonds (HBOND)
-● Van der Waals interactions (VDW)
-● Disulfide bridges (SBOND)
-● Salt bridges (IONIC)
-● π-π stacking (PIPISTACK)
-● π-cation (PICATION)
-● Inter-Atomic Contact (IAC), generic contact simply based on distance RING generates two files.
+Types of contacts are Hydrogen bonds (HBOND),Van der Waals interactions (VDW),Disulfide bridges (SBOND), Salt bridges (IONIC), π-π stacking (PIPISTACK), π-cation (PICATION), Inter-Atomic Contact (IAC), generic contact simply based on distance.

+RING generates two files.
 An “edge” file containing the contacts and a “node” file containing the list of residues which are in contacts and their attributes.
 A node is identified by a string like this “A:159:_:PRO”, in which the chain, residue index, insertion code and residue name are column (“:”)